-Once you select the documents you’d like to print, click the “Print Selected” button at the bottom of the records table.
+Once you select the documents you’d like to print, click the “Print” button above your “Filings.”

 The Adams Tax Forms Helper print menu